pdxjohnny/pdxjohnny.github.io/content/posts/cors.md

 - `OPTIONS`
   - Since the request is for the `OPTIONS` method.
-We need to make sure whatever server we're using, or library we're using to make a webserver, will repond to `OPTIONS` requests on the URL requested.
+We need to make sure whatever server we're using, or library we're using to make a webserver, will respond to `OPTIONS` requests on the URL requested.
 - `Access-Control-Request-Headers`
   - When the server responds to the `OPTIONS` request, it should include the